Software Safety Demonstration and Idemnification: Indemnification

 \subsubsection{Fundaments of the mechanism}

-The actuated automaton is a mechanism representing software.
-When extended by the principle of emergence (\S\ref{S:PRINCIPLE_OF_EMERGENCE}) and the constructs of the operational profiles (\S\ref{S:OPERATIONAL_PROFILE_SECTION}) and cones (\S\ref{S:CONE_SECTION}), it becomes capable of representing precursor conditions for software accidents.
+The reactive actuated automaton is a mechanism representing software.
+When extended by the principle of emergence (\S\ref{S:PRINCIPLE_OF_EMERGENCE}) and the constructs of the operational profiles (\S\ref{S:OPERATIONAL_PROFILE_CHAPTER}) and cones (\S\ref{S:CONE_SECTION}), it becomes capable of representing precursor conditions for software accidents.
 Let $\Norm{\edge{\Con{C}}}$ (see \S\ref{S:ABSOLUTE_OP_PROFILE_RATE}) be the rate-based absolute operational profile of the edge of an acyclic cone $\Con{C}$.
-Since a member of $\edge{\Con{C}}$ is executed at the average intensity of ${\Norm{\edge{\Con{C}}}}$, then so is the cone's step of convergence $\Stplc{s}_\text{crux}$.
-Let $\rho$ be the proportion of failing tests (localized predecessor walks).
+Since a member of $\edge{\Con{C}}$ is executed at the average intensity of ${\Norm{\edge{\Con{C}}}}$, then so is the cone's configuration of convergence $\ConfigScript{c}_\text{crux}$.
+Let $\rho$ be the proportion of failing tests (bounded predecessor trajectories).
 Under that supposition, failures occur at the intensity of $\rho \cdot \Norm{\edge{\Con{C}}}$.
 The definition of $\Norm{\edge{\Con{C}}}$, through the internal function $\text{sync}(\cdot)$, allows for the passage of time in the proper duration.